 Helen Tomes, from the UK Domain by Nominet, discusses the key areas for maximising success when doing business online.

 The internet has transformed virtually all aspects of life.
 Setting up and running a business is no exception.
 Having an online presence has never been so essential for small businesses, and those that fail to recognise the importance and opportunities are being left behind.

-If your business isn’t online, it’s not visible to the majority of your potential customers.
+If your business isn’t online, it’s not visible to most of your potential customers.
 It also means you can’t compete effectively, as your competitors are likely to be online already and will be displayed when customers search for similar products and services to your own.

 Customers expect to find businesses online

-In an era when people can video chat on their mobiles with family miles away, or order a product at 10pm and still get next-day delivery, customers expect to find businesses online.
+In an era when people can order a product at 10pm and still get next-day delivery, customers expect to find businesses online.
 Businesses that have yet to adopt an online presence also risk being perceived in the minds of some customers as less trustworthy and credible.

 This also means that customers now expect to be able to shop, anytime, anywhere, 24/7.
 Even if you run a business from a physical space, such as a retail shop, being online is an easy and effective way to tell customers where your business is, what times you’re open and what products or services you offer.